fehler/building-beautiful-uis/04-Chapter-4-Getting-From-A-to-B.md

 With our pages mapped out – whether they’re desktop, mobile or wrist-based – we need to focus on the flows through the user interface.

-Any application, even the simplest, will feature flows through different screens and states and it’s important that we consider these flows from a user interface perspective.
+Any application, even the simplest, will feature flows through different screens (and, perhaps different states within those screens) and it’s important that we consider these flows from a user interface perspective.

 Our job as user interface designers is to ensure the routes through an application are clearly mapped out and signposted to our users.
+In order to provide clear directions we need to consider the 'journey' users undertake when using the applications or sites we're building.

+We can use journey maps to visualise the process that a user goes through in order to accomplish a specific goal.
+For example, my goal might be to buy a specific book at Amazon's website.
+At the simplest level, we can compile a series of user actions into a timeline.
+This might include:

++ I search for book;
++ Amazon returns a number of results;
++ I choose one of the options (a paperback, a hardback or an audiobook, for example);
++ I add it to my basket; and
++ I check out.

 There are many flow-charting applications you can use to map out your flows, equally you can build these flows (and create a clickable prototype) using Adobe XD. **Stress XD more.
 This should be the other way around (if we're mentioning alternatives to XD at all).**